zerotohero-dev/JFDI/README.md

-Using something that is already open, and is most of the time in front of your eyes, will help you beat the inertia of launching a separate app, to manage your goals.
+Using something that is already open, and is most of the time in front of your eyes, will help you beat the inertia of launching a separate app, to manage your goals &ndash; Here's why:

 > Adding a **JFDI** goal is as simple as typing `jfdi save the world`.
 >